kaven276/noradle/doc/advanced_topics.md

 You can call `h.flush` to flush buffered http entity content to nodejs and maybe then to browser.

-The first call to `h.flush` will make response headers send, followed by the content in buffer, the header values if not set will be default value, so "transfer-encoding" will be "chunked".
+The first call to `h.flush` will make response headers send, followed by the content in buffer.
+If not set, the header values will be the default value, so http header "transfer-encoding" will be "chunked".

+When a page is made up of stages, each stage may take time to generate.
+At that case,
-When a page is made up of stages, each stage may take time to generate, at that case, call `h.flush` when a stage is finish will let nodejs and browser to get content pieces more quickly.
+calling `h.flush` when a stage is finished will let nodejs and browser to get pieces of http content more quickly.

 Another case, you can call `h.flush` in a sql fetch loop at given returned rows, so the user don't wait all rows is fetched and processed to see just first of rows. like this: